Semi-Supervised Few-Shot Learning with Prototypical Random Walks

 where $\mathbf{p}_c$ is the prototype for our $c$-th class, and $\theta$ represents our meta-parameters.
 Once prototypes of all classes are obtained, query points are also embedded to the same space, and then classified based on their distances to the prototypes, via a softmax function.
 For a point $x_i$, with an embedding $h_i = \Phi(x_i; \theta)$, the probability of belonging to class $c$ is computed by

 where $d(\cdot,\cdot)$ is the Euclidean distance.
-In the semi-supervised variant~\citep{ren2018metalearning}, PN use the unlabelled data to \emph{refine} the class prototypes.
+In the semi-supervised variant~\cite{ren2018metalearning}, PN use the unlabeled data to \emph{refine} the class prototypes.
 This is achieved via a soft K-means step.
-First, the class probabilities for the unlabelled data $z_{i,c}$ are computed as in Eq.\ref{PNsoftmax}, and the labelled points have a hard assignment, i.e. ${z}_{i,c}$ is 1 if $x_i \in class(c)$ and 0 otherwise.
+First, the class probabilities for the unlabeled data $z_{i,c}$ are computed as in Eq.\ref{PNsoftmax}, and the labeled points have a hard assignment, i.e. ${z}_{i,c}$ is 1 if $x_i \in class(c)$ and 0 otherwise.
 Then the updated prototype $\Tilde{\mathbf{p}}_{c}$ is computed as the weighted average of the points assigned to it; see Eq.~\ref{PNsoftmax}.
-We can see this as a task \textit{adaptation} step, which does not directly propagate any learning signal from the unlabelled points to our model parameters $\theta$.
-In fact, it might be used only at the inference time, and results from~\citep{ren2018metalearning} show that it provides a significant improvement when used as such.
-When used during \emph{meta-training} by updating the model parameters from the unlabelled data, the performance improves only marginally (i.e., from 49.98\% to 50.09\% on mini-imagenet~\citep{vinyals2016matching}).
-While this approach is powerful as the \emph{adaptation} step, it fails to fully exploit the unlabelled data during \emph{meta-training}. \emph{SS-FSL with adaption at test time.} Our approach also allows using the former K-means refinement step at inference time, analogous to the 'Semi-supervised inference' model from \citep{ren2018metalearning}.
-Orthogonal to~\citep{ren2018metalearning}, our approach can be thought as a meta-training regularizer that brings discriminative global characteristics to the learning representation efficiently .
+We can see this as a task \textit{adaptation} step, which does not directly propagate any learning signal from the unlabeled points to our model parameters $\theta$.
+In fact, it might be used only at the inference time, and results from~\cite{ren2018metalearning} show that it provides a significant improvement when used as such.
+When used during \emph{meta-training} by updating the model parameters from the unlabeled data, the performance improves only marginally (i.e., from 49.98\% to 50.09\% on mini-imagenet~\cite{vinyals2016matching}).
+While this approach is powerful as the \emph{adaptation} step, it fails to fully exploit the unlabeled data during \emph{meta-training}. \emph{SS-FSL with adaption at test time.} Our approach also allows using the former K-means refinement step at inference time, analogous to the 'Semi-supervised inference' model from \cite{ren2018metalearning}.
+Orthogonal to~\cite{ren2018metalearning}, our approach can be thought of a meta-training regularizer that brings discriminative global characteristics to the learning representation efficiently .